What Does an Auditor Do?

 - Bachelor’s degree (BA/BS) in accounting, finance, or business administration required

-- 4-7 years of experience in auditing internal control environments and activities (operational and/or financial auditing)
+- 7 or more years of experience in auditing internal control environments and activities (operational and/or financial auditing)

 - Professional designations – CPA or CIA required, others, such as CISA, CFE, and CMA are preferred